ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 ---
 layout: post
-title: "Building a Static Site with Jekyll and Tailwind CSS"
+title: Building a Static Site with Jekyll and Tailwind CSS
 tags: [jekyll, tailwind-css]
 ---